Highlight Security Considerations

 SNMP Write access is limited, by configuration statements on the router, to the specific MIB used in IPSLA or RPM.
 This is a very small branch of the MIB tree within the device, and means that Highlight can only change parameters relating directly to IPSLA/RPM tests (for provisioning of tests etc. as described above).
 Access to all other parts of the device and MIB remains Read Only, so no other functions of the router can be altered.

-The following describes how Highlight's platform provides security for SNMP access via the Relay Agent:
+The following describes how Highlight's platform provides security for SNMP access from the poller agent, specifically when located on customer premises.

-The Relay Agent is run inside the customer’s private network and is only capable of initiating outbound traffic (there are no open ports listening).
+A poller run inside the customer’s private network is only capable of initiating outbound traffic.
+There are no listening ports opened by Highlight.

-The Relay Agent is located behind the customer’s firewall and requires no special access through the firewall (the only traffic will be TCP 443 outbound traffic from the Relay Agent).
+The poller is located behind the customer’s firewall and requires no special access through the firewall.
+The only traffic will be TCP 443 outbound.

-All traffic between the Relay Agent and the main Highlight platform is encrypted using the HTTPS protocol.
+All traffic between the Agent and the main Highlight platform is encrypted using the HTTPS protocol.

-Access-list restriction is applied on the monitored devices which only allows only SNMP requests from the Relay Agent’s internal IP Address.
+Access-list restriction is applied on the devices monitored by Highlight, which only allows only SNMP requests from the poller’s internal IP Address.

 SNMP Read-Only access is restricted via the SNMP community string – this is a pre-shared authentication password.